iiPythonx/website/README.md

 ---

+This is a [Nova](https://github.com/iiPythonx/Nova) project, so building it is as simple as running `nova build`.
-It used to be based on a Python backend, but I've moved to 100% static sites now.
+It used to be based on a Python backend, but I've moved to static sites nowadays.